 PLATO is under development.
-The spacecraft Preliminary Design Review (PDR) was declared successful.
-The PDRs of the payload units have also been completed successfully.
-To date ESA has received flight model CCDs for more than half of the cameras.
+The Mission Preliminary Design Review (PDR) was declared successful in October 2020.
+The manufacturing of the Structural Thermal Models (STMs) of the optical bench and of a camera are in progress.
+The Engineering Models of the telescope and of the on-board data processing system have been integrated and are ready for testing.
+To date ESA has received flight model CCDs for all the normal cameras.

 The PLATO (PLAnetary Transits and Oscillations of stars) mission was first proposed in 2007 as a medium-sized (M-class) candidate in response to the call for missions of the Cosmic Vision 2015-2025 programme for a launch in 2017-2018.
 The proposal was submitted by Dr Claude Catala (Observatoire de Paris, France) on behalf of a large consortium comprising scientists from laboratories across Europe.

 Following favourable reviews by ESA's scientific advisory bodies, PLATO was selected in 2007 as one of the missions for which an ESA assessment study was carried out in 2008 and 2009.
 The PLATO mission was subsequently selected for a definition study, starting in February 2010.